gostopa1/DeepNNs/README.md

 - Selection of optimization algorithms with and without momentum (SGD, RMSprop, ADAM; check out in model_train_fast_momentum)
 - Feature Elimination (FE) which in combination with regularizers it removes non-important nodes. (see deeper_classification_regularization_feature_elimination.m tutorial)

+For a bunch of tutorials, check the tutorials folder.

 <img src="./images/example_image.png" align="left" height="600" width="350" ></a>

 Observations